 One of the ways Avicanna and JLABS plan to do this is through the continued development of transdermal patches, which were big in weed news when they came out.
 As one of Avicanna’s most interesting proprietary cannabis products, transdermal patches allow THC or CBD to be absorbed directly through the skin.
 Cannabinoids are usually too big to pass through the epidermis, so the PURA patches include additional plant extracts that make your skin more permeable.

-This is incredible weed news especially for medical patients, who may suffer adverse effects from smoking or whose stomachs may be too sensitive to knock back brownies or other edibles every day.
+This is incredible weed news especially for medical consumers, who may suffer adverse effects from smoking or whose stomachs may be too sensitive to knock back brownies or other edibles every day.
 The simple application, ‘just peel and stick represents an incredible achievement in the medical cannabis industry.
 We certainly hope the trend toward innovation continues.

 Article By: Spencer Grey